M61ss/Git/README.md

 git config --local user.name "yourusername"
 ```
 ## Turn a folder into a git repository
-Initialize a folder into a git repository:
+Initialize a folder as git repository:
 ```
 git init repository-name
 ```